russor/freebsd_bp_ctl/readme.txt

 timeout was removed from FreeBSD 13.0 and later.

-As a side-note, if you've got a PEG4BPI or similar, older card that shows up with vendor=0x1374 device=0x0038 (or similar); it might be possible to adjust the eeprom to show up with Intel vendor and device ids, and then it'll be much easier to use.
+As a side-note, if you've got a PEG4BPI or similar, older card that shows up with vendor=0x1374, and not just the subvendor set; it might be possible to adjust the eeprom to show up with Intel vendor and device ids, and then it'll be much easier to use.
 The simplest way I found to do that is not super simple, but install the card in a system that can do IO-MMU based PCI passthrough to a VM; run a Linux vm, with the NIC(s) passed through with the expected Intel vendor and device id, and then you should be able to use ethtool to adjust the EEPROM.
 For my PEG4BPI, the desired vendor is 0x8086, device 0x105E, and Initialization Control Word 1 (Word 0Ah) needed to be adjusted, ethtool shows that word as offset 0x14 (low byte) and 0x15 (high byte); bit zero of the low byte controls whether the device uses the default